-Once you have narrowed your choices down to the best 3 or 4 assisted living communities, it is time to put on your comfortable shoes and take a tour of each of them.
+Are you just starting your search for an assisted living community?
+Once you have narrowed your choices down to the best 2 or 3 assisted living communities, it is time to put on your comfortable shoes and take a tour of each of them.
 Make sure you have pen, paper and your checklist of questions.
-You might want to use our Comparison Chart (coming soon) to help ensure you are comparing pricing on an equal basis.
+You might want to use our Comparison Chart to help ensure you are comparing pricing on an equal basis.

 Here are a few basics to review and consider on your visits:

 This starts from the time you pull in to the parking lot.
 Is it clean and free of debris?
 Is the exterior of the community well maintained?
 Is the interior clean and free of odors?
 Pay attention to the cleanliness of the areas your loved one will spend most of their time in like the activity rooms and dining room.
 Make sure you ask to see a few resident apartments.
 Are they clean?
 Residents may have alot of belongings in their apartment, but you should still be able to separate cleanliness from clutter.
 The cleanliness factor also extends to residents.
 Do they look clean and well groomed?
 Are they wearing clothing appropriate for the time and day and for the season? (i.e. are they still in their pajamas at 3:00 in the afternoon or wearing shorts in the winter?)

 Do you get a warm feeling when you watch staff and resident interactions?
 That is probably one of the most important issues to consider on your search.
 Do staff members make eye contact with you as you tour the community?
 Are they greeting residents in a warm and respectful manner?
 Do staff and residents seem to know each other’s names?
 Are residents engaged or slumped over in wheelchairs ringed around a television?
 Every assisted living community has a personality.
 Paying attention to these details will help you find one that is the best fit for your aging loved one.